Fuedyolo/MLOps_Final_Project/reports/README.md

 > *Whenever we commit code and puch to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:
+The starting point of the diagram is out local setup on our computers.
+In this step the code is being developed and structured using the cookiecutter template.
+Hydra is responsible for the local logging of experiments while wandb is used to log and visualize the results as well as doing the hyperparameter sweep.
+Whenever the code is committed and pushed to GitHub (typically to a new development branch) this activates a sequence of processes.
+1) unittests on the data and the main ML model are carried out via GitHub actions.
+Caching of dependencies was used to speed up this process.
+2) A cloud build of the model is made via GCL and the dockerfile (which makes use of the requirements file to install the required libraries).
+The build concludes with a new model being trained on the data and the results being logged by Hydra/wandb.
+3) As an alternative to 2) local docker images were also being generated throughout the development process.
+In order to use our model a user can either clone the github repo or pull the latest docker image.
+The app is not deployed 100% yet but it is possible to upload a dataset to a locally deployed fastapi app and use the model there.
 ![overview](figures/overview.png)

 ### Question 26